lexicalmichaellake/lake_google_data_analytics_capstone_project/README.md

 SGDQ 2019 is a telethon done in partnership with Doctors without Borders, an organization which provides medical cares to areas in need.

 To raise money, experts complete video games at world-record times, often with hundreds of thousands of viewers at a time.
-They often perform strategies that rely on perfect timing to manipulate the games' memory.
+These sessions are referred to as "speedruns".
+Speedrunners, as the performers call themselves, often perform strategies that rely on perfect timing to manipulate the games' memory.
 Meanwhile, viewers donate.
 The event consistently raises several millions of dollars for Doctors without Borders.

 I have chosen the transcripts of the proceedings at this event as an understudied  genre of texts with which I am familiar and that exercises a notable public impact of good.
 The success of this analysis could determine the relevance of this research methodology for more high-stakes specialist language such as physical therapy sessions or psychological counseling.